Living in the City of London

 The Square Mile has excellent transport links to explore the rest of the UK and Europe.

 Using the Tube or bus network, you can access the capital’s nine major train stations, all of which provide links across the UK.
-At London St Pancras Station, you’ll find the Eurostar – an international high-speed railway service that connects London with other European cities including Paris, Brussels and Lille.
+At London St Pancras Station, you’ll find the Eurostar – an international high-speed railway service that connects London with other European cities including Paris, Brussels and Amsterdam.

 You can also travel to one of five major airports that serve London, including Heathrow, which is one of the world’s busiest and most famous.
 From here, it’s easy to catch a flight to another UK city, visit mainland Europe, or take a long-haul trip anywhere in the world.